A credit card cash advance can really cost you

 Granted, the fees have only gone up 1 percent in that time.
 However, when that balance, along with that fee, is added to a balance, the interest on it can add up over a long time if it isn’t paid off.
 Lines of credit – like credit cards – are revolving, or in other words a person has to make payments.
 In essence, credit cards are revolving installment loans with a plastic card tied to them.
 Checking advances, like payday loans can be, have to be paid off with the next deposit.

 The only thing is that a payday loan lender has more flexibility with payment plans.
 A bank will simply take the amount owed from a cash advance, and not offer a payment plan.
 A payday loan store can offer a little more flexibility.
-You can read more in the Payday Loan Facts and Statistics Report on Personal Money Market.
+You can read more in the Payday Loan Facts and Statistics Report on Personal Money Store.